 What is Style in Writing?

-Think of style as the author’s thumbprint—a unique and indelible mark on the voice and personality of the work.
+Think of writing style as the author’s thumbprint—a unique and indelible mark on the voice and personality of the work.
 If a writer’s work is a house, style is what adorns that house: the window blinds, the doormat, the freshly painted eaves.

 Style is like an author’s thumbprint—a unique and indelible mark on the voice and personality of the work.